jnozzi/cocoadev.com/markdown/IPodNotification.md

 **Q:** First up, I know how to find an iPod that is mounted on the computer and use it.
 I can easily run a timer to check every 5s or so to see if an iPod is mounted for my app to use it, but is there any system wide notification that I can use and how would I access it?

-**A:** Register for General/NSWorkspaceDidMountNotification and check to see if it was an iPod that was mounted?
+**A:** Register for NSWorkspaceDidMountNotification and check to see if it was an iPod that was mounted?

 **Q:** Second, iTunes manages to detect that there is an iPod attached when you first start it even if the iPod is not mounted.
 How does it do this and how does it mount it?